Cyril9t/cyril9t/README.md

 # Hi, I'm Cyril 👋

 ### **Software & Web Developer**
-*Focused on building clean, responsive, and scalable full-stack applications.*
+*Frontend Developer on a mission to master the web.
+Focused on logic, performance, and growth.*

 ---